. Analysis of a rhythm and determination of its characteristics.

 Gouthière and Jacquin.
 The last representation (not clockwise) uses international units.
 Calculations are geometric.

-with confidence limit probability of 0.95 (α = 1-p) per Nelson et al, Bingham et al.
+with confidence limit probability of 0.95 (α = 1-p) according to Nelson et al, Bingham et al.

 .
 Those relating to Cosinor modeling (Spectrum of "Percent Rhythm" figure 1-d.1, 1-d.2, Inverse Elliptic